 Though there may be no back pain at the moment, poor posture can lead to a myriad of issues in the future.

 General treatment for hip pain consists of many of the components used to treat shoulder pain, as they are similar in structure and function.
 Some common treatments for mild to moderate hip pain are:

 - Pain Management: over-the-counter NSAIDs (Non-Steroidal Anti-Inflammatory Drugs) such as Naproxen or Ibuprofen can help with pain by reducing inflammation.
-If pain is severe, doctors may consider prescription painkillers.
-Prescription drugs can be a good option for some but may be risky for others – be sure to discuss risks and side effects with a medical professional.
+If pain is severe, doctors may consider prescription pain medication.
+Prescription drugs can be a good option for some but can be risky for others – be sure to discuss risks and side effects with a medical professional.

 - Apply Ice or Heat: doctors may recommend the application of ice and/or heat to the injured area.
-This can reduce swelling and allow for more comfort.
+This can reduce swelling and provide comfort.

 - Physical Therapy: trained physiotherapists can help a patient’s healing process by encouraging muscle growth, regaining range of motion, and teaching patients how to care for their hip at home and during certain activities that may be difficult.

 - Corticosteroid Injections: delivering a powerful dose of cortisol to an injury via injection can help relieve pain.
 This treatment is not recommended for patients with degenerative illnesses like arthritis, because corticosteroid injections can cause soft tissue to break down faster than it would without the injections.
 Even for relatively healthy patients whose tissue has not yet begun to deteriorate, these injections can cause long-term soft tissue damage.